GianniDPC/Umbraco.DataAnnotations/README.md

 https://github.com/rasmuseeg/Our.Umbraco.DataAnnotations

 ## Installation
-This version will only work with Umbraco 10.
-Any lower version will not work!
+This version should work on Umbraco 8 - 10.
+(Currently only properly tested on Umbraco 10).
 During installation the keys will be created nested below `DataAnnotations` dictionary key.

 Build the project and start website.